 Under used subscriptions

-Are they things you are subscribed to on a monthly basis that, in all honesty, you are not really making best use of?
+Are there things you are subscribed to on a monthly basis that, in all honesty, you are not really making best use of?

-So you go to the gym you pay for enough to make it work the monthly payment?
-Do you actually order from Amazon enough to make Prime worth it?
+Do you go to the gym you pay for enough to make it work the monthly payment?
+Do you actually order from

 We haven’t had Prime for a long time because almost everything we buy is from MarketPlace sellers not Amazon itself.
 Prime doesn’t give us free postage on MarketPlace items so we don’t have it.